70 firefighters tackle blaze at car garage near Tube station

 The single-storey car garage is close to Acton Town Tube station.

+Three men left the property before the brigade arrived and around 35 people were evacuated from the area as a precaution.

-LFB said there are a number of gas cylinders inside the garage, which firefighters are cooling to an ambient temperature as some cylinders can explode when exposed to heat.
+LFB said there are a number of gas cylinders inside the garage, which firefighters cooled to an ambient temperature as some cylinders can explode when exposed to heat.

 The brigade’s control office has taken 15 calls about the fire since 5.10pm on Tuesday.